Tartistbz/Tartistbz/README.md

 ### [Aero-Analytica](https://github.com/Tartistbz/Aero-Analytica)

+A Streamlit-based flight-log analysis workspace for ArduPilot `.bin` and PX4 `.ulg` files.
+It uses `pymavlink` and `pyulog` to discover the messages, topics, and fields actually present in each log, then aligns selected signals into interactive Plotly time-series views with dual axes, range controls, and flight-mode context.

+Users can select fields manually or ask an LLM to recommend relevant signals.
+Its two-stage `Dispatcher` / `Analyst` workflow generates diagnostic reports from field metadata, statistical summaries, and sampled time-series data, while raw logs remain local.

-Streamlit-based explorer for ArduPilot `.bin` and PX4 `.ulg` logs, with dynamic field discovery, interactive time-series plots, and optional LLM-assisted diagnostic reports.
-Recent work adds a RepoPilot evaluation harness, reproducible robotics fixtures, and a guided code-repair workspace.
+Recent work adds a RepoPilot evaluation harness, reproducible robotics fixtures, guided code-repair workflows, and Windows portable packaging.
+The repository also includes architecture documentation and 36 offline unit tests.

 ### [UAV Insight Toolkit](https://github.com/Tartistbz/UAV-Insight-Toolkit)